Skip to content

 required partition-spec The table’s current partition spec, stored as only fields.
 Note that this is used by writers to partition data, but is not used when reading because reads use the specs stored in manifest files.
 (Deprecated: use partition-specs and default-spec-id instead)

-optional required last-partition-id An integer; the highest assigned partition field ID across all partition specs for the table.
+optional required required last-partition-id An integer; the highest assigned partition field ID across all partition specs for the table.
 This is used to ensure partition fields are always assigned an unused ID when evolving specs.

-optional optional properties A string to string map of table properties.
+optional optional optional properties A string to string map of table properties.
 This is used to control settings that affect reading and writing and is not intended to be used for arbitrary metadata.
 For example, commit.retry.num-retries is used to control the number of commit retries.

-optional optional current-snapshot-id long ID of the current table snapshot; must be the same as the current ID of the main branch in refs.
+optional optional optional current-snapshot-id long ID of the current table snapshot; must be the same as the current ID of the main branch in refs.

-optional optional snapshots A list of valid snapshots.
+optional optional optional snapshots A list of valid snapshots.
 Valid snapshots are snapshots for which all data files exist in the file system.
 A data file must not be deleted from the file system until the last snapshot in which it was listed is garbage collected.

-optional optional snapshot-log A list (optional) of timestamp and snapshot ID pairs that encodes changes to the current snapshot for the table.
+optional optional optional snapshot-log A list (optional) of timestamp and snapshot ID pairs that encodes changes to the current snapshot for the table.
 Each time the current-snapshot-id is changed, a new entry should be added with the last-updated-ms and the new current-snapshot-id.
 When snapshots are expired from the list of valid snapshots, all entries before a snapshot that has expired should be removed.

-optional optional metadata-log A list (optional) of timestamp and metadata file location pairs that encodes changes to the previous metadata files for the table.
+optional optional optional metadata-log A list (optional) of timestamp and metadata file location pairs that encodes changes to the previous metadata files for the table.
 Each time a new metadata file is created, a new entry of the previous metadata file location should be added to the list.
 Tables can be configured to remove oldest metadata log entries and keep a fixed-size log of the most recent entries after a commit.

-optional required default-sort-order-id Default sort order id of the table.
+optional required required default-sort-order-id Default sort order id of the table.
 Note that this could be used by writers, but is not used when reading because reads use the specs stored in manifest files.

-optional refs A map of snapshot references.
+optional optional refs A map of snapshot references.
 The map keys are the unique snapshot reference names in the table, and the map values are snapshot reference objects.
 There is always a main branch reference pointing to the current-snapshot-id even if the refs map is null.

-optional optional statistics A list (optional) of table statistics.
+optional optional optional statistics A list (optional) of table statistics.

-optional optional partition-statistics A list (optional) of partition statistics.
+optional optional optional partition-statistics A list (optional) of partition statistics.

 For serialization details, see Appendix C.